John Cohen (baseball)

-John Cohen (born September 21, 1966) is the 16th athletic director for the Auburn University Tigers.
+John Cohen (born September 21, 1966) is an American former baseball player and coach who is currently the 16th athletic director for the Auburn University Tigers.
 He is former head baseball coach of Mississippi State University, where he also served as the athletic director from 2016 to 2022.

+Playing career

-He played college baseball at Mississippi State (1988–1990) after spending a single season at Birmingham-Southern College in Alabama (1986).
+Cohen played college baseball at Mississippi State (1988–1990) after spending a single season at Birmingham-Southern College in Alabama (1986).
+In 1989, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League and was named a league all-star.
 He also played on the 1990 College World Series team his senior year at Mississippi State.
 He then spent two years in the Minnesota Twins farm system (1990–1991).

+Coaching career

-He served as an assistant coach at the University of Missouri from 1992 to 97 before becoming head coach at Northwestern State University from 1998 to 2001, where he won two conference championships.
+Cohen served as an assistant coach at the University of Missouri from 1992 to 1997 before becoming head coach at Northwestern State University from 1998 to 2001, where he won two conference championships.
 He moved on to the University of Florida for two seasons (2002–2003) as an assistant before accepting the head coaching job at the University of Kentucky.
 On June 6, 2008, Cohen was announced as the head coach of his alma mater, Mississippi State.